diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 10. FALCON Unzip stage 5 (unzip_stage_5)

 The workflow should now be in the "Runnable" state.
-Before running, make sure to save your workflow changes (including input specification) by selecting `Workflow Actions` and selecting `Update Workflow With Changes`.
+Before running, make sure to save your workflow changes (including input specification) by selecting `Workflow Actions` and selecting `Update workflow with changes`.
 This will make it easier to modify and relaunch the workflow should any failures occur.
 Finally, click `Run as Analysis...` to launch the workflow.